 Union College has embarked upon one of the most significant intellectual conversations in the life of any Liberal Arts college, the future of general education.
-Following on from more than a dozen community forums of faculty and students held in the first half of 2018, a General Education Taskforce, under a charge from the Academic Affairs Council, began work on the reform of the college’s existing general education program.
+The General Education Taskforce, under a charge from the Academic Affairs Council, has begun work on the reform of the college’s existing general education program.
 The taskforce is chaired jointly by Jennifer Fredricks (Dean of Academic Departments and Programs) and Mark Walker (Director of General Education and the John Bigelow Professor of History).
-The taskforce members are Charles Batson (Modern Languages and Literatures), Steve Schmidt (Economics), Holli Frey (Geology), Mohammad Mafi (Engineering), Guillermina Seri (Political Science and Latin American and Caribbean Studies), Joe Johnson (Writing Programs), and Gretchel Hathaway (Dean of Diversity and Inclusion).
+The taskforce members are Charles Batson (Modern Languages and Literatures), Jenn Currey (Biomedical Engineering), Holli Frey (Geology), Joe Johnson (Writing Programs), Nicole Marshall (Director of College Grants and Sponsored Programs), Hans-Friedrich Mueller (Classics), Steve Schmidt (Economics), Guillermina Seri (Political Science and Latin American and Caribbean Studies), and the Director of Diversity, Equity, and Inclusion.

 General education reform is bringing the Union community together to think hard about its shared values, vision, and learning goals for a modern, global, outward-looking, and distinctive general education experience.
 The Union community is posing fundamental questions that include: